eigenein/openwifi-client-android/readme.txt

 – Displays the coverage of each Wi-Fi network.
 – The information is stored in a cloud – you will see networks that are found by other users.
 – Automatically downloads updates when connected to Wi-Fi.
+– Customizable map view: normal or hybrid.
 – Customizable Wi-Fi search interval.

+0.1.5

+– Switched to Google Maps Android API v2: more map features, faster map refreshing, less traffic for map data.
+– Android 2.1 is no longer supported due to switching to the newer Google Maps version.
+– Network counters are temporary removed – until the next update.
+– Fixed the network icon color for the Hybrid view.

 0.1.4